 Fast-forward to 1994.
 Chrysler had joined forces with Mitsubishi to survive the oil crisis and that marriage led to the DSM factory in Illinois.
 Dodge built the Avenger to replace the Daytona with something more modern and efficient and it delivered that.
 However, the Galant’s platform did not give it a strong image.
 And the existence of the Eagle Talon and the Plymouth Laser, both sportier, harmed its sales potential.

 It is interesting to notice that Dodge made no effort to give it proper performance versions; the coupé did not even get the traditional R/T trim level.
 It never sold well, and Dodge decided to make changes in 2001.
-The coupé became a variation of the second-generation Stratus, but those cars had no project relation.
+The coupé became a US variation of the second-generation Stratus, but those cars had no project relation.
 While the sedan was entirely a Dodge creation, the coupé retained its Mitsubishi origins.

 Some years later, the Avenger name returned to… replace the Stratus.
 This time, Dodge created a midsize sedan only, but used a platform with Mitsubishi genetics once again.
 In fact, this is where things go crazy.
 The model arrived back when the Chrysler group was partnered with Daimler and used one engine that was co-created with Mitsubishi and Hyundai, and a diesel one for Europe supplied by Volkswagen.